My personal experience using All About Reading with an older child ~

 This is definitely one of them!
 Perhaps it will also be the answered prayer for you that it has been for us.

-Any specific questions about All About Reading or All About Spelling?
+Any specific questions about using All About Reading with an older child?
 I’d be happy to answer them!

 Disclosure: I received this curricula at no charge; all opinions are my own.